tensorflow/tfjs-converter/DEVELOPMENT.md

   /tmp/my_tensorflowjs_pip/tensorflowjs-0.0.1-py2-none-any.whl
 ```

-`build-pip-package.sh` provides a flag with which you can run a test-on-install
+`build-pip-package.sh` provides a flag (`--test`) with which you can run a
-after building the pip package.
-Make sure you are using a `virutalenv` or
+test-on-install after building the pip package.
+Make sure you are using a
-`pipenv` to avoid changing your base environmnet.
+`virutalenv` or `pipenv` to avoid changing your base environmnet.

 ```sh
 ./build-pip-package.sh --test /tmp/my_tensorflowjs_pip